Escalator or Lift Accident Claims Guide – How Much Compensation Can I Claim?

 - Lift mechanism malfunction

 - Trip hazards within or just outside of the lift

 - Emergency stop failure leading to a limb being pulled into the mechanism

 If you are unsure of whether you have a claim, do not hesitate to ring us.

-Insofar as escalators are concerned, people’s biggest fear is that they will be thrown off the escalator, and if this were to happen, it would largely be a mechanist fault.
-However, a sudden stopping, even if it does not propel you off the escalator, could cause you to bump into the edges, or fall down a step or two, perhaps even falling into another person.
+While fully functional escalators are usually safe when used correctly, an accident and injuries could potentially occur if they develop a fault.
+A sudden stopping, even if it does not propel you off the escalator, could cause you to bump into the edges, or fall down a step or two, perhaps even falling into another person.

 - Missing teeth on the escalator track

 Again, should your injury not be on this list, it doesn’t mean you won’t have a claim.
 Simply contact the team at Legal Expert and we’ll clarify your position.

 Using a lift at work is something many of us do every day, and normally this is without incident.
 However, if you’re subject to a lift injury or escalator injury at work while carrying out your normal duties, this is certainly something that may lead you to have time off work.
 You may even lose out on pay.
 If this is the case, and your employer is seen to be liable (they have a duty to protect you as much as possible from harm while at work) then you might be able to make accident at work on lift or escalator claims.